Azure/iot-edge-config/README.md

   - [Reboot or shut down devices with Azure IoT and OSConfig](https://docs.microsoft.com/en-us/azure/osconfig/howto-rebootshutdown?tabs=portal%2Csingle)

 ### Updating Packages
-The installer installs specific versions of Microsoft fundamental packages (IoTEdge, OSConfig, Defender for IoT).
+The configuration tool V2 installs specific versions of Microsoft fundamental packages (IoTEdge, OSConfig, Defender for IoT).
 This is the verified known stable combination.
 Please refer to the release note for versions information.
-If for any reason you want to use the latest fundamental packages, run the following command AFTER you have successfully run the installer.
+If for any reason you want to use the latest fundamental packages, run the following command AFTER you have successfully run the configuration tool V2.
 This will trigger the update of those components.
 ```
 sudo ./azure-iot-edge-installer.sh -u
 ```